White Papers and E-Books

-Download white papers from Lowell to learn how different processes and methods can improve your medical device manufacturing outcomes.
+Download white papers and E-Books from Lowell to learn how different processes and methods can improve your medical device manufacturing outcomes.

 Ensuring your engineering, manufacturing, and quality teams are aligned is critical to successful medical device development.
 Then why are there still so many issues with design intent not matching the parts created?
 Learn more about critical steps in the GD&T process and ASME Y14.5M 2009 standards to improve your outcomes.

 Precision geometrical dimensioning and tolerancing (GD&T) and profile tolerancing are key design methods to accelerate a medical device’s time to market by reducing inspection time.
 This white paper explores the positive impact that these methods has on three types of inspection: setup, in-process and final.

 This white paper about statistical methods in precision machining offers an overview of how to use data to reduce critical features, create a design of experiments and how to recognize if your current supplier has the equipment and skill sets to fully utilize manufacturing data to advance your projects.

 If the tolerance stackup is done correctly, all medical device components will assemble together and function as intended.
 This white paper explores the benefits and limitations of three common methods for analyzing and presenting tolerance stackups in multicomponent medical device assemblies.